How to wean your Baby – Learn 4 Easy Ways

 - Second Stage: begins at six months old and lasts until the child can eat solid food.
 You should give them breast milk six times a day and solid food three times a day.

 - Third Stage: begins when the child reaches one year old and ends when they reach two years old.
-At this point, you should stop breastfeeding your child but continue giving them solid food with breast milk every two hours or so until they’re three years old.
+At this point, you should stop breastfeeding your child but continue giving them solid food with breast milk every two hours until they’re three years old.

-- Fourth Stage: after the child turns three years old, you should no longer give them any breast milk as it could cause allergies as well as other problems later on in life
+- Fourth Stage: After the child turns three years old, you should no longer give them any breast milk as it could cause allergies as well as other problems later on in life